knight42/krelay/README.md

 | [Krew](https://krew.sigs.k8s.io/)      | `kubectl krew install relay`                                   |
 | Pre-built binaries for macOS, Linux    | [GitHub releases](https://github.com/knight42/krelay/releases) |

+> [!NOTE]
-NOTE: If you only have limited access to the cluster, please make sure the permissions specified in [rbac.yaml](./manifests/rbac.yaml) is granted:
+> If you only have limited access to the cluster, please make sure the permissions specified in [rbac.yaml](./manifests/rbac.yaml) is granted:

 ```bash